llyx97/llyx97.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a third-year PhD student at the Language Computing and Machine Learning Group ([Lanco](https://lancopku.github.io/)), Institute of Computational Linguistics (National Key Laboratory for Multimedia Information Processing), School of Computer Science, Peking University.
+I am a fourth-year PhD student at the Language Computing and Machine Learning Group ([Lanco](https://lancopku.github.io/)), Institute of Computational Linguistics (National Key Laboratory for Multimedia Information Processing), School of Computer Science, Peking University.
 I am supervised by Prof. [Xu Sun](https://xusun26.github.io/).

 I received the degree of Master of Science in Engineering from the University of Chinese Academy of Sciences (UCAS), supervised by Prof. [Zheng Lin](https://teacher.ucas.ac.cn/~0023257).